Skip to main content

 • Nutrient Timing and Composition ∞ What and when you eat sends signals to your body about energy availability and safety.
 A diet high in whole foods, with adequate protein, healthy fats, and complex carbohydrates, helps stabilize blood sugar and prevents the cortisol spikes associated with processed foods and high sugar intake.
 Eating a balanced breakfast soon after waking can help anchor your morning cortisol rhythm.

-Engaging with these pillars consistently begins the process of unwinding the chronic activation of your system.
+Engaging with these pillars consistently begins the process of unwinding the chronic activation of your stress response system.
 The timeline is not a fixed number of days or weeks.
 It is the duration required for your biology to adapt to a new set of signals, moving from a state of constant alert to one of predictable calm and resilience.

 Intermediate